 Response options intended to mitigate global warming will also affect the climate locally and regionally through biophysical effects (high confidence).
 Expansion of forest area, for example, typically removes CO2 from the atmosphere and thus dampens global warming (biogeochemical effect, high confidence), but the biophysical effects can dampen or enhance regional warming depending on location, season and time of day.
 During the growing season, afforestation generally brings cooler days from increased evapotranspiration, and warmer nights (high confidence).
 During the dormant season, forests are warmer than any other land cover, especially in snow-covered areas where forest cover reduces albedo (high confidence).
 At the global level, the temperature effects of boreal afforestation/reforestation run counter to GHG effects, while in the tropics they enhance GHG effects.
-In addition, trees locally dampen the amplitude of heat extremes (medium confidence). {2.5.2, 2.5.4, 2.7, Cross-Chapter Box 4: Climate Change and Urbanisation}
+In addition, trees locally dampen the amplitude of heat extremes (medium confidence). {2.5.2, 2.5.4, 2.7, Cross-Chapter Box 4}

 Mitigation response options related to land use are a key element of most modelled scenarios that provide strong mitigation, alongside emissions reduction in other sectors (high confidence).
 More stringent climate targets rely more heavily on land-based mitigation options, in particular, CDR (high confidence).
-Across a range of scenarios in 2100, CDR is delivered by both afforestation (median values of -1.3, -1.7 and -2.4 GtCO2yr-1 for scenarios RCP4.5, RCP2.6 and RCP1.9 respectively) and bioenergy with carbon capture and storage (BECCS) (-6.5, -11 and -14.9 GtCO2 yr-1).
-Emissions of CH4 and N_2O are reduced through improved agricultural and livestock management as well as dietary shifts away from emission-intensive livestock products by 133.2, 108.4 and 73.5 MtCH4 yr-1; and 7.4, 6.1 and 4.5 production can result in increased N2O emissions due to fertiliser use.
-The Integrated Assessment Models that produce these scenarios mostly neglect the biophysical effects of land-use son global and regional warming. {2.5, 2.6.2}
+Across a range of scenarios in 2100, CDR is delivered by both afforestation (median values of -1.3, -1.7 and -2.4 GtCO2 yr-1 for scenarios RCP4.5, RCP2.6 and RCP1.9 respectively) and bioenergy with carbon capture and storage (BECCS) (-6.5, -11 and -14.9 GtCO2 yr-1 respectively).
+Emissions of CH4 and N2O are reduced through improved agricultural and livestock management as well as dietary shifts away from emission-intensive livestock products by 133.2, 108.4 and 73.5 MtCH4 yr-1; and 7.4, 6.1 and 4.5 MtN2O yr-1 for the same set of scenarios in 2100 (high confidence).
+High levels of bioenergy crop production can result in increased N2O emissions due to fertiliser use.
+The Integrated Assessment Models that produce these scenarios mostly neglect the biophysical effects of land-use on global and regional warming. {2.5, 2.6.2}